 MPG reports are a good example.
 They use the odometer entries and gallons pumped for each transaction to calculate the MPG between fill-ups for each vehicle.
 The average MPG should remain fairly constant for each vehicle.
 Managers can compare vehicle MPGs over longer periods of time and drill down on vehicles that perform below the norm.
 Or, they can look for individual transactions that have significantly lower MPG values.
 If the MPG for a transaction is significantly below average, it can be a sign that fuel was put into another vehicle.
 Since the driver is associated with the transaction, managers can quickly address the issue.

-Beyond driver monitoring, fuel card companies’ online tools allow you to view and adjust card limits.
-Fuel card purchase controls let you restrict cards based on several criteria, including, fuel type, time of day, gallons/dollars per transaction, day, week, or month, etc. You should review these limits periodically to ensure everything is set up correctly.
+Beyond driver monitoring, online tools allow you to view and adjust card limits.
+Purchase controls let you restrict cards based on several criteria, including, fuel type, time of day, gallons/dollars per transaction, day, week, or month, etc. You should review these limits periodically to ensure everything is set up correctly.

 Reviewing limits online allows managers to fine-tune their fuel card program.
-Managers can ensure drivers aren’t having issues fueling due to overly restrictive limits.
+Managers can ensure drivers aren’t having issues due to overly restrictive limits.
 And, they can make limits more stringent where necessary to help prevent unauthorized purchases.
-If unauthorized transactions or fraud occur on the fuel card program, it is critical to have online access to the account to invalidate the suspicious card.
+If unauthorized transactions or fraud occur, it is critical to have online access to the account to invalidate the suspicious card.

-Fuel card companies’ online tools are critical for reducing fuel card fraud and unauthorized employee purchases.
-Fuel card reports and alerts easily identify irregular fueling, and card management features allow managers to adjust limits or cancel cards as necessary.
+Fuel card companies’ online tools are critical for reducing fraud and unauthorized employee purchases.
+Reports and alerts easily identify irregular fueling, and card management features can adjust limits or cancel cards as necessary.